-At Maya Murphy, P.C., we assist business owners, partners, and investors with all levels of business disputes.
+At Maya Murphy, we assist business owners, partners, and investors with all levels of business disputes.
 We strive to be proactive and creative, alternatively troubleshooting and assessing risk to prevent potential pitfalls.
-Our clients have ranged from individual or family-run start-ups to large banks and lending institutions.
+Our clients have ranged from individual or family-run start-up companies to large banks and lending institutions.
 While litigation is a last resort for any business, our aggressive, passionate advocates work tirelessly within the court system to advance and protect our clients’ best interests, with a view towards billing efficiency and success on the merits.

-Contract Breaches And Commercial Disputes
+Contract Breaches and Commercial Disputes

 Prompt and timely performance of a contract’s terms – at a fair and negotiated price – are at the heart of any contractual agreement.
-At Maya Murphy, P.C. we will analyze the strengths and weaknesses of any claimed breach of contract, and advise our clients with respect to the likely outcome of court proceedings.
+At Maya Murphy, we will analyze the strengths and weaknesses of any claimed breach of contract, and advise our clients with respect to the likely outcome of court proceedings.
 Our experienced attorneys have available state-of-the-art legal research tools which enable us to quickly and efficiently assess your legal claims.

 Intellectual Property Disputes

 Copyright: Copyright is a form of protection provided by the laws of the United States (title 17, U. S. Code) to the authors of “original works of authorship,” including literary, dramatic, musical, artistic, and certain other intellectual works.
 This protection is available to both published and unpublished works.
 Section 106 of the 1976 Copyright Act generally gives the owner of copyright the exclusive right to do and to authorize others to reproduce, replicate, distribute, transfer, perform, and/or display the original work, by way of a recording, retransmission, or derivative work.
 For further information on copyright privileges, rights, and procedures, consult with one of our attorneys at the Maya Murphy Business Law Group.